Geocaching in Harris County Precinct 4 Parks

 Click here to participate in our Precinct 4 GeoChallenge Geocaching Series.

 The instructions and information contained herein prescribe guidelines and procedures for the management of "Geocaching" activities in Precinct 4 parks that ensures resource protection and visitor safety, while encouraging responsible recreational activity.

-Geocaching, also known as GPS Stash Hunt or GeoStash, involves “hiding” items, usually containers holding various “treasures” and then providing specific Global Positioning Satellite (GPS) coordinates for each “cache” on a Web site.
-Visitors to these Web sites can choose which “cache” they would like to locate using their own personal GPS device.
-Cache searchers typically bring along their own “treasures” and make an exchange once the cache has been located.
+Geocaching involves “hiding” items, usually containers holding various “treasures” and then providing specific Global Positioning Satellite (GPS) coordinates for each “cache” on a Web site.
+Visitors to these Web sites can choose which “geocache” they would like to locate using their own personal GPS device or GPS-enabled smartphone.
+Cache searchers typically bring along a pen to sign the log book, and their own “treasures” to make an exchange once the cache has been located.
 Virtual Caching involves locating not a cache, but a specific landmark, feature, park sign, etc.